jeshernandez/OpenShotGolf/README.md

 - Ball flight is driven by `Player/ball.gd`.
 Forces include gravity, drag, Magnus lift, grass drag, and frictional torque for bounce and rollout.
 - Spin, launch angle, and ball speed are applied in `hit_from_data`, and the ball transitions through FLIGHT, ROLLOUT, and REST states.
 - Distance metrics come from `Player/player.gd`: horizontal distance is `Vector2(x, z).length()` in meters, converted to yards in range UI when needed (`Courses/Range/range.gd`).
 Carry, apex, and offline distances are tracked until the ball rests.

+## Surface and Rollout Tuning
+- Range settings expose a surface preset (Firm/Fairway/Rough) that maps to ground friction and grass drag parameters in `Player/ball.gd` (`u_k`, `u_kr`, `nu_g`), plus a `drag_scale` multiplier for coarse aerodynamic tuning.
+- Firm uses lower friction/grass drag for faster rollout; Rough uses higher values to shorten rollout; Fairway sits between.
+- These were limited tested with PiTrac hits with limited ball speeds between 40-80mph.
+Also compared and tested against what a player would expect on GSPro Practice session rollout (FIRM).
+These numbers are always subjected to weather (morning dew), slightly longer grass in rough vs shorter, etc. Overall, its a good starting point to give options.
+In the future the code leaves room to scale to sand, and different types of grass (e.g. FIRM_FESCUE vs FIRM_BERMUDA)
+- Defaults are heuristic (tuned for believable rollout) and can be adjusted in the range settings UI.
+They are not direct measurements from a single study but informed by typical rolling/sliding friction ranges on turf and the drag curve below.
+- References:
+  - USGA Green Speed Physics (Stimpmeter deceleration): https://www.waddengolfacademy.com/putting/USGA%20Green%20Speed%20Physics.pdf
+  - Jenkins et al., “Drag Coefficients of Golf Balls,” World Journal of Mechanics 2018 (Cd vs Re): https://www.scirp.org/pdf/WJM_2018062515520887.pdf
+  - USGA Stimpmeter Booklet (green speed measurement): https://www.usga.org/content/dam/usga/pdf/imported/StimpmeterBookletFINAL.pdf

 ## Launch Monitor and Networking
 - A TCP server in `TCP/tcp_server.gd` listens on port `49152` for GSPro-style JSON payloads.
 When `ShotDataOptions.ContainsBallData` is true, ball data is emitted to the gameplay layer.